somadisingh/sangriamart/README.md

 4. Sanity.io for storing the user databased data
 5. Thirdweb for creating the smart contracts of NFT collection & the marketplace
 6. Typescript for project setup files
-7. Vercel for hosting the application
+7. Vercel for hosting the application: https://sangriamart.vercel.app/